mrsimonsen/mlops_qa_bot/README.md

 ## Project Description

 This project is a question-answering bot that specializes in MLOps tools.
-The bot is designed to answer questions about a variety of MLOps tools, including ZenML, MLflow, and Docker.
+The bot is designed to answer questions about a variety of MLOps tools, including ZenML, MLflow, LangSmith, and Docker.
 The project is broken down into two main stages: first, building and containerizing the model locally, and second, creating an MLOps pipeline to automate the deployment of the model to a production environment on AWS.

 ## Project Goal